 ADD/ADHD and Adolescent Substance Abuse / Drinking

-"Their foot is on the accelerator but they haven't developed a break pedal yet."
+"Their foot is on the accelerator but they haven't developed a brake pedal yet."
 That is the easiest way to describe the normal development of an American teenager's impulsivity.

 Factor in ADD / ADHD and the RPM's increase.
 By nature, teens are hasty in their actions and fail to consider what is at stake.
 Add in a mix of ADHD and the normally outgoing teen needs more help keeping himself or herself in check.
 Unwittingly, they self-medicate with alcohol and other drugs.

 ADD kids (versus the Hyper-active child) have had difficulty at school since elementary school.
 By the end of middle school, the ADD teen lost his or her self-esteem simply because they are struggling in school due to their distractibility.
 This is not a lackluster attitude.
 They just have a harder time concentrating than their peers.
 Lower grades and deflated sense of self are high risk factors for teen drinking and drug use.
 They drink or smoke pot to "feel normal" or "happy" or "to relax".
 Study after study proves neither alcohol nor marijuana have any beneficial properties to offset the effects of ADD.

 The speculation concerning the correlation between ADD / ADHD and substance abuse (including binge drinking) is no longer conjecture.
 It is fact.
 Numerous studies just since 2000 have found overwhelming proof that ADD / ADHD diagnosis pre-disposes nearly 50% of the kids to alcohol abuse and other drug use.